The ABEL trap (“anti-brownian electrokinetc trap”) has been invented and realized by A. E. Cohen and W. E. Moerner in Stanford

 dimensions.
 The chamber is made of transparent PDMS.
 Four 20 µm deep channels with the electrodes are arranged perpendicular to confine the nano-object within the trap region with only 1 µm thickness.

-Widefield illumination of the trap region and a fast sensitive CCD camera to detect the position of the fluorescent nano-object was sufficient to immobilize a single DNA molecule, a tabac mosaic virus (300 nm length), a liposome (100 nm radius) or even a 10 nm polystyrene bead.
+Widefield illumination of the trap region and a fast sensitive CCD camera to detect the position of the fluorescent nano-object was sufficient to immobilize a single DNA molecule, a tobacco mosaic virus (300 nm length), a liposome (100 nm radius) or even a 10 nm polystyrene bead.
 For trapping smaller objects like single fluorophores or soluble proteins, faster versions of the ABEL trap have been developed.

 Application to a single FoF1-ATP synthase